 Wakame grows in inter-tidal cold waters of Northern hemisphere oceans at a depth of 3-10 meters.
 The Republic of Korea and China are the chief commercial producers of this seaweed.
 Mature stage wakame features sporophyll consisting of the holdfast, strap-like midrib, and commercially important; fern-like leaf blades.

-Like other Porphyra species, wakame is cultivated in seaweed farms where shore emerges above seawater during low tides and submerges under the water at the time of high tides.
-The ropes are so arranged in the ocean that they are allowed to came out of the water and exposed to the air for a few hours of the day.
+Like other Porphyra species, wakame is cultivated in seaweed farms where the shore emerges above seawater during low tides and submerges under the water at the time of high tides.
+The ropes are so arranged in the ocean that they are allowed to come out of the water and be exposed to the air for a few hours of the day.
 The Porphyra spores then germinate on the ropes and grow into a new thallus (blade).

 After harvesting, wakame leaf blades are blanched in hot water for a few seconds, which are then mixed thoroughly with salt.
-The salted leaf blades are packed in bags and pressed with heavy objects overnight to remove the excess saltwater.
+The salted leaf blades are packed in bags and pressed with heavy objects overnight to remove the excess salt water.
 Thereafter, the midribs and blades are separated manually by hand, packed into boxes, and stored between -5 and -15° C.

 Traditionally, fresh wakame seaweed is processed into simply suboshi wakame wherein the pieces are dried under the sun or in a hot air dryer.
 However, this product often fades by active enzymes during storage.
-To avoid this, its leaf blades processed into haiboshi wakame wherein the fresh wakame is mixed with ash, spread on the ground for 2–3 days, then placed in a bag in the dark.
+To avoid this, its leaf blades are processed into haiboshi wakame wherein the fresh wakame is mixed with ash, spread on the ground for 2–3 days, then placed in a bag in the dark.
 High PH of ash inactivates fucoxanthin pigment producing (brown color) enzymes while retaining chlorophyll pigments in wakame stay brilliant-green for a long time.

 Mekabu: It is the flowering sprout at the base of wakame.
 Fresh mekabu, available only in spring in the shops.
 It is added to salads or soups to enhance the slimy texture.

-Wakame seaweed is rich in minerals, anti-oxidants, omega-3 fatty acids, protein, vitamins and dietary fiber in ample amounts contributing to overall health and wellness.
+Wakame seaweed is rich in minerals, anti-oxidants, omega-3 fatty acids, protein, vitamins, and dietary fiber in ample amounts contributing to overall health and wellness.

 Wakame sporophyll contains a high content of bioactive sulfated polysaccharide, fucoidan.
-Fucoidan is believed to have antioxidant, anti-viral properties, in addition to being effective in the prevention of some cancers.
+Fucoidan is believed to have antioxidant, and anti-viral properties, in addition to being effective in the prevention of some cancers.

-Wakame products contain appreciable amounts of essential trace elements such as iodine, iron, copper, cobalt, selenium, nickel and zinc, similar to nori and kombu.
+Wakame products contain appreciable amounts of essential trace elements such as iodine, iron, copper, cobalt, selenium, nickel, and zinc, similar to nori and kombu.

 It is an excellent source of B-complex vitamins such as folates-49%, riboflavin-19%, niacin-10%, thiamin-5% of daily allowance (DA).
 Sufficient folates in the diet may help prevent neural tube defects in newborns.